ravikumar-phy18/resource/README.md

 # resource
-## 3D-Matplotlib Library : We use 3D-Matplotlib Library of Python to Plot the function of the form f(x,y) in Contour plot and surface plot.
+### 3D-Matplotlib Library : We use 3D-Matplotlib Library of Python to Plot the function of the form f(x,y) in Contour plot and surface plot.
+### Photon Transport